 Since you’re reading this, you probably have at least a few financial goals that you want to achieve.
 Maybe you want to buy a car, purchase a new home, or even just build up your savings.
 However, there’s one big problem standing in your way: you currently have no credit or poor credit.
 You need to build credit fast.

-Lacking a credit history can hold you back from achieving a variety of goals, including home ownership, getting a better interest rate on credit cards, etc. Luckily, there are some proven ways that you can build credit fast.
-You can do this!
+Lacking a credit history can hold you back from achieving a variety of goals, including home ownership, getting a better interest rate on credit cards, etc. Likewise, a bad credit history can seem like a huge burden that holds you back from financial success.

 Secured Credit Cards

-He applied for a very basic card from Capitol One, but was declined due to lack of history.
+He applied for a very basic credit card from Capital One, but was declined due to lack of history.
 It became clear that the secured card from our bank was the best way to start building credit fast.

 Cons of the Secured Card

 The downside to a secured credit card is that we had to hand over $300 of our own money to fund the account.
 What this means is that you are basically giving yourself a line of credit to prove that you can handle spending and make the monthly payments on time.
 The bank issues you the card, and they then report on your spending habits to the credit bureaus.

 All of the secured cards that we looked into came with an annual fee, too.
 This is frustrating because you’re trying to build credit and improve your finances.
 You already have to hand over your own money in the process.
 Ugh.
 The annual fee for my husband’s card was $25.
 Not too bad to get started, but certainly not a plus.